berybox/KEC/TUTORIAL.md

         ```
         Parameters explanation:

-        **include** - Keep only K-mers that are present in any of the sequences from the pool
+        **include** - Keep only K-mers that are present in all of the sequences from the pool

         **-m master** – Points to the directory containing the master sequence(s).
 You can also specify the file directly (e.g. by `-m D:\Primer_design\master\GCF_001908775.1_ASM190877v1_genomic.fna`)